dheijl/M5Core2MpdCli/README.md

 At power-on or reset the SD card slot is checked for the presence of an SD card with configuration files:

 - wifi.txt: textfile containing a single line with Wifi SSID and password separated by a | (pipe).
 No spaces or quotes.
-- players.txt: textfile containing up to 5 lines each with a player name and ipv4-address separated by a | (pipe).
+- players.txt: textfile containing up to 5 lines each with a player name and ipv4-address and port number separated by a | (pipe).
 No spaces or quotes.
 - favs.txt: textfile containing up to 50 lines each with a favourite name and an url separated by a | (pipe).
 No spaces or quotes.

+See the [example_config](https://github.com/dheijl/M5Core2MpdCli/tree/main/example_config) folder for an example of these files.

 If present these files are read in and copied to internal ESP32 NVS preferences in flash.
 At subsequents power-ons this flash config is used (unless an SD card is present with a new config).